FISCAR Inter-Marque

 Stuart Dean, having a great race, pits the unique MG DJS Coupe.
 Photo - Pat Arculus

 David Alexander picked up his pace to complete lap 8 nearly 8 seconds ahead the LECo which now had the Tollett Austin Healey for company with Jonathan Abecassis also closing back in.
-At the same time, Andy Shepherd took to the pits in his AC Ace Bristol.
+At the same time, Andy Shepherd took to the pits in his AC Ace Bristol to retire with a repeat of what turned out to be unresolved engine cooling problems experienced during qualkifying.

 Adrian King having taken over from David Cottingham gets into his stride, in the AC Ace Photo - Jeff Bloxham